BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 3: Scheme Validation (Allele calling)

 For the validation step we selected 2759 unfinished *P. aeruginosa* genomes were publicly available in RefSeq (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
-The list of all the drafts genomes used to validation the schema obtained from RefSeq can be found in the folder "Genomes_Validation" in the Genomes_Validation.xlsx format.
+The list of all the drafts genomes used to validation the schema obtained from RefSeq can be found in the folder ```Genomes_Validation/Genomes_Validation.xlsx```.

 Multilocus sequence type (MLST) was determined as described above in step 1: Creating the Schema.
 New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).
-The sequence type (STs) obtained for each of the 2759 drafts genomes using the sanger-pathogens/mlst_check can be found in the folder "Genomes_Validation".
+The sequence type (STs) obtained for each of the 2759 drafts genomes using the sanger-pathogens/mlst_check can be found in the folder ```Genomes_Validation/Genomes_Validation.xlsx```.

 Genomes that could not be assigned sequence type (ST) (https://github.com/sanger-pathogens/mlst_check) were not included for the validation of the cgMLST scheme.
 Of the 2759 drafts genomes available, it was possible to assign STs to 2686 drafts genomes.
 A second filter was added to remove drafts genomes that had ≥200 contigs and 502 genomes were removed.

 In the end, 73 drafts genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
 Thus, of the 2759 drafts genomes obtained from RefSeq, 2184 genomes were used for the validation of the cgMLST scheme.
-The list of all the 2184 drafts genomes used to validation the schema obtained from RefSeq can be found in the folder "Genomes_Validation" in the Genomes_Validation.xlsx format.
+The list of all the 2184 drafts genomes used to validation the schema obtained from RefSeq can be found in the folder: ```Genomes_Validation/Genomes_Validation.xlsx```.

 From this we repeat the allele call using only the selected candidate *3164 loci* for each of the draft genomes selected for validation (2184 genome drafts) after performing the filters described above.